fraoustin/sphinx_fontawesome/README.rst

     |check|
     |square-o|

-If you change in your conf.py a value of prolog_rst, and you use subsitution you can add in prolog_rst sphinx_fontawesome.prolog
+If you have changed the value of rst_prolog in your conf.py, and you'd like to use subsitution you can add `sphinx_fontawesome.prolog` to it.

 ::

-    prolog_rst = sphinx_fontawesome.prolog + "my prolog"
+    rst_prolog = sphinx_fontawesome.prolog + "my prolog"

 For add css fontawesome, you can cssfiles option of your theme